 If you want the live event video to upload without the test part of the stream, make sure you stop your stream in your encoding software and start it again when you want to go live.

 Now you have two options when it comes to stream keys.
-If you have a recurring live event and want to reuse the stream key, you can simply duplicate the event, which can copy the stream key—have in mind that you should give at least 5 minutes from one event to the event other when using the same key.
+If you have a recurring live event and want to reuse the stream key, you can simply duplicate the event, which can copy the stream key—keep in mind that you should give at least 5 minutes from one event to the event other when using the same key.
 However, you can also use unique stream keys on each Live Event, so you can actually run as many Live Events at a time as you like.

 Navigate to Content, go to Live Events, and click Add New to set up a new live event.

-First, choose an encoder—you can see our suggestions here for various live stream encoders—then start testing your streaming connection.
+Next, choose an encoder—you can see our suggestions here for various live stream encoders—then start testing your streaming connection.
 You should always test it before going live.
 To test it, navigate to Content, go to Live Events, select the Live Event you want to stream, and click Edit.
 Add the RTMP Input to your encoder, then go to Stream and click Test Player.

 After starting the stream in your encoder, wait about 20 seconds before pressing Test Player.

-You'll need to ensure you have adequate bandwidth on your network connection to avoid live stream disconnects: 3 Mbps for 480p, 6 Mbps for 720p, 10 Mbps for 1080p.
+You'll need to ensure you have adequate bandwidth on your network connection to avoid live stream disconnects 3 Mbps for 480p, 6 Mbps for 720p, 10 Mbps for 1080p.